MICHIGAN COINS FOR

 COLONIAL

-it the “Mind Thrill” set based on what PennyCollector calls it, but this is
+“Mind Thrill” set based on what PennyCollector calls it, but this is actually

-actually a complex of tourist attractions in Mackinaw Crossings featuring an
+a complex of tourist attractions in Mackinaw Crossings featuring an arcade,

 Designs: Spy Quest; Mind Thrill; Mackin Axe; and Mighty Mac (Mackinac